Foshati/prisma-studio/README.md

-# Prisma Studio Playground - PPG Integration
+# Prisma Studio Playground - Neex

 A simple and elegant example of how to integrate Prisma Studio with your backend using Prisma Postgres (PPG).
 This playground demonstrates the complete flow from frontend to backend, showing how Studio communicates with your server to execute database queries.